 Chinese Translation of Contemporary Confucian Political Philosophy

-I am very haCCPP_Trans_Coverppy to pass on the news that the Chinese translation of my book Contemporary Confucian Political Philosophy: Toward Progressive Confucianism (Polity, 2013) has been published by Jiangxi People’s Press, as 《当代儒家政治哲学:进步儒学发凡》.
+I am very happy to pass on the news that the Chinese translation of my book Contemporary Confucian Political Philosophy: Toward Progressive Confucianism (Polity, 2013) has been published by Jiangxi People’s Press, as 《当代儒家政治哲学:进步儒学发凡》.
 More information, including the Preface to the Chinese Edition, can be found here.
 In case anyone is interested in an English-language version of this new Preface, I will post it below.

 Three New Books